| Skip section navigation

 - Balance retraining and vestibular rehabilitation treats imbalance or dizziness caused by inner ear defects and other conditions.
 This specialized physical therapy program is tailored to each patient's strengths and weaknesses.

-- Sister Kenny Wheelchair Seating Clinic helps patients and their families choose an appropriate wheelchair and seating cushion.
+- Courage Kenny Wheelchair Seating Clinic helps patients and their families choose an appropriate wheelchair and seating cushion.
 Experienced therapists use the latest technology to decide what each patient needs and recommend a product depending on skin integrity, range of motion, spine alignment and other health issues.

 Lee Silverman Voice Treatment (LSVT® BIG & LOUD) offers intensive therapy for patients with Parkinson's disease or other neurological conditions.
 LSVT LOUD can dramatically improve vocal loudness, intonation and voice quality.
 LSVT BIG is used to improve major motor skills needed for walking, movement and balance.